github/explore/collections/made-in-france/index.md

 created_by: ferdi05
 image: made-in-france.png
 ---
-Open source projects built in or receiving significant contributions from France :france:
+Open source projects built in or receiving significant contributions from France :fr: